 B.S., Oceanography.
 2004.
 Ocean University of China, Qingdao, China.

-I am a coastal physical oceanographer interested in the coastal ocean dynamics including frontal circulation, cross-shelf exchange, heat balance and linkages between the coastal ocean and large-scale atmospheric and oceanic processes.
-My work relies on both numerical modeling and in situ and remote sensing observations whenever possible to achieve integrated studies.
+I am a physical oceanographer interested in the coastal ocean dynamics including frontal circulation, shelf-ocean exchanges, interdisciplinary processes, heat balance and linkages between the coastal ocean and the global climate system.
+My work relies on both numerical modeling and in situ and remote sensing observations whenever possible to achieve integrated results.
 I believe the integration of observation and modeling would comprehensively advance our understanding of the ocean.

-While my focus is on understanding ocean dynamics, recent extreme events in the coastal ocean such as the large-scale warming of the continental shelf of the Northwest Atlantic have made me more aware of the societal impact of improving our understanding of the ocean and atmosphere.
+While I aim to understand ocean dynamics, recent extreme events in the coastal ocean such as the large-scale warming of the continental shelf in the Northwest Atlantic have motivated me to relate my work to societal impacts and to understand how coastal ocean changes are connected to global changes in the ocean and atmosphere.
 I look forward to trying to understand our ocean during a time of rapid change.